-Our flock consists primarily of purebred and cross-bred Corriedale sheep that produces a beautiful array of high-quality white, silver, grey, black and other naturally colored raw fleeces.
-The fleece is highly prized by handspinners and fiber artists.
+Our flock consists of purebred and cross-bred Corriedale ewes that produce a beautiful array of high-quality white, silver, grey, black naturally colored fleeces.
+We strive for a high quality fleece prized by handspinners and fiber artists.

 We shear our flock late winter/early spring just before lambing season begins.
 Each fleece is carefully wrapped until we can skirt it prior to sale.
 Skirting is a process of cleaning the fleece of any debris and undesirable parts of the fleece.
 Our fleeces are heavily skirted so that our customers get only the finest quality raw fleece.
-The finished fleece can weigh between 5- pounds for lambs up to 9-12 pounds for ewes and rams.
+The cleaned fleece can weigh between 5-plus pounds for lambs and up to 9-12 pounds for ewes and rams.

 Our fleece harvest will be posted on this website by mid-April each year.
 Customers may purchase fleece by arranging a visit to our farm or by contacting us directly.
 We can ship fleece and roving to you for an additional charge.
 We accept payment via PayPal and Venmo.
 We also continue to accept checks.

 Follow us on FaceBook for current farm and fleece updates.
 We are happy to answer questions about our flock and fleece.
 Thank you for supporting our flock.